 The research team will continue to build out these insights to support and mobilise the sector to forge a path ahead in the adoption of AI technologies.

-How you can engage in this research
+How you can engage in this research and follow-up content

 Use the report and supporting user personas as a discussion tool in your teams or organisations: The aim of this research and launch event is to spark conversations across the sector and beyond.
 We encourage the report to be used as a learning and discussion tool in organisations and to help shape approaches to AI and digital transformation.